jessicadavies2003/DOMKit/README.md

 If you are unsure where to begin with either getting started, or experimenting with DOMKit's range of functions, check the `tests` folder for some test files for you to play around with and try out.

+If you would instead like to learn about DOMKit's functionality, read the docs here (will be linked once completed.)

 ## Creator

 Jessica Davies